Does Milk Have Vitamin D?

 Vitamin D is important, along with calcium, for keeping bones healthy.
 In fact, it supports and enhances the absorption of calcium.
 Eating vitamin D-fortified foods, like milk, orange juice and breakfast cereals (check the Nutrition Facts label), as well as natural sources like fatty fish, can help people achieve the recommended amount of vitamin D needed for good health; it's a key nutrient that helps support the immune system and can improve muscle strength.

 Fluid milk in the U.S. has been fortified with vitamin D since the 1930s and has been credited with making rickets a rare disease in children, which underscores why vitamin D fortification is still relevant today.
-Low consumption of vitamin D from foods and limited sunlight exposure has prompted the 2015 Dietary Guidelines for Americans to identify vitamin D as a nutrient of public health concern, along with calcium, potassium and fiber.
+Vitamin D is an essential but often under-consumed nutrient that plays a key role in supporting good health.

-Many Americans may have insufficient levels of vitamin D and vitamin D fortified milk can help meet these vitamin needs.
+Many Americans may have insufficent levels of vitamin D, and vitamin D fortified milk can help meet these vitamin needs.
 For more information about vitamin D, check out these fact sheets for health professionals and the public.